Portugal StartUp Visa: A Guide for US Entrepreneurs

 Get All the Require Documents Ready

-You can submit your documents in English or Portuguese language.
+You can submit your documents translated in English or in Portuguese.

 Get the Interest of Certified Incubators

 At this stage, you can reach out to more than one.
-If two or more indicate interest in your project, it is okay.
+If two or more indicate interest in your project, it’s okay.
 You can submit the names of the incubators during your application.
 However, you will have to choose one if your application gets approved.

 The incubators you apply to will consider the following factors: